mgtv-tech/jetcache-go/README.md

 - ✅ Supports asynchronous refreshing of distributed caches.
 - ✅ Metrics collection: By default, it prints statistical metrics (QPM, Hit, Miss, Query, QueryFail) through logs.
 - ✅ Automatic degradation of distributed cache query failures.
-- ✅ The `MGet` interface supports the `load`function.
+- ✅ The `MGet` interface supports the `Load` function.
 In a distributed caching scenario, the Pipeline mode is used to improve performance.

 # Installation
 To start using the latest version of jetcache-go, you can import the library into your project: